You’re likely familiar with “digital marketing strategies,” but it may be considered a term usually reserved for private schools.

 When parents are researching school options in their area — or an area they plan to move to — they will likely start with an online search.
 If they're in the earlier stages of their search, they may try terms like "schools near me" or "what is the best school in [city name]?"
 If they want to know about your school district specifically, they may conduct a specific — sometimes called a branded — search.
 This search would include your school district’s name — for example, “football at saddleback valley school district.”

-If you want to put your best foot forward online, it’s important to optimize your rankings in Google so any relevant search terms will give attention to your district.
+If you want to put your best foot forward online, it’s important to optimize your rankings in Google so targeted keywords and any relevant search terms will give attention to your district.
 Search engine optimization (SEO) is a critical aspect of any digital marketing campaign.

 Let's look at a few key elements of your SEO you'll want to focus on:

-Google My Business: Google My Business is a free service which can help people find accurate information when they search for your school online.
-Be sure to claim your listing so you can then make sure the information listed, such as address and phone number, is all correct.
+Google Business Profile: Google Business Profile is a free service that can help people find accurate information when they search for your school online.
+Be sure to claim your listing so you can then make sure the information listed is all correct, such as address and phone number.
 You can even use Google My Business to respond to reviews and post about upcoming events.

 Title tags and meta descriptions: When you conduct a Google search, the results you see include title tags and meta descriptions that give you a brief explanation of what that web page covers.

 Title tags can help improve the ranking of your district website — so you’ll want to use terms your district would like to rank for, such as a “top high school district”.
-While meta descriptions don’t actually play a role in ranking, they do help give a succinct explanation of your site.
+While meta descriptions don’t actually play a role in ranking, they do help give a succinct explanation of your site and should entice readers to click.

 For districts using Finalsite’s CMS, Composer, you can easily edit your title tags and meta descriptions for each page of your site in the page settings.

-Mobile-friendliness: More Google searches are conducted from mobile devices than from desktop computers — and this is especially true for rural districts, or districts with a high percentage of low-income families.
+Mobile-friendliness: More Google searches are conducted from mobile devices than from desktop computers — and this is especially true for rural districts or districts with a high percentage of low-income families.
 So, ensuring you have a good mobile experience is key.
-Additionally, mobile-friendliness plays an role in your site’s organic ranking — meaning a website that is poorly optimized for mobile will rank lower
+Additionally, mobile-friendliness plays a role in your site’s organic ranking — meaning a website that is poorly optimized for mobile will rank lower.

 Content creation: Content is another great avenue to get your website ranking on page one.
 In the competitive school market, providing valuable content like parenting advice, study tips, child development insight and more is an excellent way to stand out.
 In addition to blog content, news content, feature stories, and video content can help your district’s ranking in search.